 - They cover the barcode with sticky tape which makes it harder for the courier to scan

-- They use a variety of different printers and shipping labels for different couriers which is really, really time consuming
+- They use a variety of different printers and shipping labels for different couriers which are really, really time-consuming

 - They laminate A4 labels to prevent damage in transit – but this takes a lot of time and wastes a lot of resources

 During peak season, especially during online shopping events like Cyber Monday, you’ll want to reduce as much time printing and attaching labels as possible.

 You’ll need a one-stop printing solution that removes the headache of attaching shipping labels to packages.